rstamatov/pyfix3d/README.md

 Pyfix3d was developed on Windows and extensively tested, so we recommend using it on Windows if possible.

 1. Make sure you have Visual C++ Development Tools version 14.0 or higher.
+2. Download the Pyfix3d project.
+Navigate to the project folder and start a terminal from inside.

-1. Install the required external libraries in a terminal:
+3. Install the required external libraries in the terminal:

 **python -m pip install tifffile pysimplegui pynput==1.6.0 pptk --find-links .**

 Note that “**python**” may have to be replaced **by “python3”, “py”, “python36”**, etc. depending on the alias used by the installation.
+It is important to do this from inside the project folder because it contains a wheel for the PPTK library (note the --find-links argument).
+If you download pip directly using pip, you may not find a distribution for the latest python versions.

 1. Then start the application from the terminal: